Dining Out with Your Dog:

 Manners in Restaurants

-Your dog should remain in a carrier, trolley, or securely on a leash, at all times.
-This ensures safety and comfort for your pet while respecting the dining environment.
+In addition, we also recommend your dog to remain in a carrier or trolley which gives a sense of safety and comfort for your pet while respecting the dining environment.

 No Food from the Table or Floor